-A simpler, more cost-effective way would be to invest in ETFs through Syfe’s Global ARI Portfolios.
-They comprise more than 20 ETFs diversified across multiple asset classes (stocks, bonds, gold), sectors and geographies.
+A simpler, more cost-effective way would be to invest in ETFs through Syfe Core portfolios.
+They comprise ETFs diversified across multiple asset classes (stocks, bonds, gold), sectors and geographies.

 To help you keep more of your returns, Syfe has no brokerage and transaction fees.
-Your cost of investing is simply our all-in annual management fee, regardless of how many deposits you make to your portfolio.
-If you’re keen to get started, explore the full range of our Global Portfolios here.
+Your cost of investing is simply our all-in annual management fee, regardless of how many investments you make to your portfolio.
+If you’re keen to get started, explore the full range of our ETF portfolios here.